Gustav Horn: Command of Swedish forces

 When King Gustav II Adolf decided to join the war in Germany (1630), he appointed Gustav Horn as his second in command.
 At the Battle of Breitenfeld in 1631, Horn prevented the Imperial force under Tilly from flanking the main body of the Swedish army, after their Saxon allies had fled the field.
 After this Horn led troops in Upper (southern) Franconia and conquered among others, Mergentheim, the town of the Teutonic Order and the bishopric of Bamberg).
 He then went to Bavaria with the king.
 Horn was sent to lead troops in the Rhineland, where he occupied Koblenz and Trier, and continued to Swabia.

 After the death of King Gustav II Adolf at Lützen in November 1632, Field Marshal Horn and General John Banér were appointed to the overall command of Swedish forces in Germany.
 Gustav Horn's father-in-law, the Chancellor Oxenstierna, took the leadership of the civil government.
 When Horn was ordered to combine his troops with those of Bernhard of Weimar, the two men found themselves unable to work together, and they were given separate commands.
 After Wallenstein's murder in 1634, Horn took some areas in Swabia: in the spring of that year, his troops unsuccessfully laid siege to the imperial city of Überlingen, which would have been a rich and valuable prize.
-In early September 1634 his forces, and those of Bernard of Saxony, were crushed at the Battle of Nördlingen by combined Habsburg and Spanish forces.
+In early September 1634, his forces, and those of Bernard of Saxony, were crushed at the Battle of Nördlingen by combined Habsburg and Spanish forces.
 Horn was taken prisoner and held by the Roman Catholic army in Burghausen Castle until 1642.
 He was exchanged for three imperial generals.

 Later career

 Following his exchange, Horn was appointed Vice President of the War Department.
-During the war against Denmark-Norway in 1644, Horn led the attack on Skåne and conquered the whole province, except the towns of Malmö and Kristianstad.
+During the war against Denmark-Norway in 1644, Horn led the attack on Scania and conquered the whole province, except the towns of Malmö and Kristianstad.
+During the campaign, he successfully besieged Landskrona Citadel and in May he successfully besieged Laholm Castle as well.
+On October 17 1644, he defeated a Danish force at Rinnebäck Ravine.
 Malmö's siege lasted until the Treaty of Brömsebro brought the war to an end.

 In 1651, Horn received Pori (Björneborg) on the west coast of Finland.
 His estate at Alūksne in Livonia (Marienborg) was made into a barony.
 Horn then served as Governor-General in Livonia, and as Lord High Constable of the empire, becoming Lord President of the War Department.

-When the war against the Polish–Lithuanian Commonwealth broke out in 1655, Gustav Horn directed the defense of Sweden against possible Polish invasion.
+When the war against the Polish–Lithuanian Commonwealth broke out in 1655, Horn directed the defense of Sweden against possible Polish invasion.

 Gustav Horn was one of the most capable of Gustav II Adolf's military commanders, and also an able administrator.
 His particular skills were in arranging defenses for several sorts of situations.
 He also maintained relatively strict discipline, so his troops did not plunder and pillage as much as others.